PaulBlanche/frugal/README.md

 ## Why?

 Modern web development is geared toward delivering more JavaScript.
-JSX and client side navigation enabling larger codebase and optimized with code splitting.
+JSX and client-side navigation enabling larger codebase and optimized with code splitting.
 Each new optimization is not used to make web faster, but rather to send more.

 Don't get me wrong, those tools and optimizations are fantastic (and Frugal relies on them).
 But somewhere along the way, we kinda lost ourselves.